-Apostilles and Certifications (also known as the Great Seal) are State Certification of the signature of an official who has signed a legal document.
-Therefore the signer of the legal document must be an elected or appointed official whose signature is filed with the Office of the Secretary of State.
-Additionally, documents that have been notarized by a commissioned South Carolina Notary Public may be certified with an apostille.
+An Apostille or authentication is a state certification of the signature of an official who has signed a public document.
+Therefore, the public document must be signed by an elected or appointed official or an authorized staff member whose signature is filed with the Office of the Secretary of State.
+Additionally, documents that have been notarized by a commissioned South Carolina Notary Public may be certified with an Apostille or authentication.

 Submit the following information to the Secretary of State’s Office for an apostille: